Ayurvedic Nutrition

 Kapha Meal Timing

-Kapha types do well with two substantial meals per day — a light breakfast or skip it entirely, a hearty lunch, and a lighter dinner before 7pm.
+Kapha does well with two substantial meals a day.
+A very light breakfast (or skip it), a hearty lunch, a lighter dinner before 7pm.

 The Concept of Agni

-Central to Ayurvedic nutrition is Agni — your digestive fire.
-Strong Agni means efficient digestion, good immunity, and clear thinking.
-Weak Agni leads to the accumulation of Ama (toxins).
+The middle of Ayurvedic nutrition is Agni, your digestive fire.
+Strong Agni means efficient digestion, good immunity and clear thinking.
+Weak Agni leads to Ama, the toxins that build up when food isn't broken down well.

-1. Eat your largest meal at lunch when digestive fire peaks
+1. Eat your biggest meal at lunch when the fire is highest.

-3. Avoid cold drinks with meals — they dampen the digestive fire
+3. Avoid cold drinks with meals.
+They put out the fire.

-5. Wait until hungry before eating the next meal
+5. Wait until you're hungry before the next meal.

 Getting Started